Southern Ndebele people

-Southern Ndebele people, also known in English by their endonym AmaNdebele, are a Bantu ethnic group native to Southern Africa who speak Southern Ndebele language (isiNdebele]).
+Southern Ndebele people, also known in English by their endonym AmaNdebele, are a Bantu ethnic group native to Southern Africa who speak the Southern Ndebele language (isiNdebele).

 The group is separate from the Northern Ndebele who broke away from the Zulu during Shaka's time.
 The Southern Ndebele people mainly inhabit the South African provinces of Mpumalanga, Gauteng and Limpopo in the middle-northeast of the South Africa.

-In academia this ethnic group is referred to as the Southern Ndebele to differentiate it from their relatives, the Northern Ndebele people, of the historical Matabeleland of Zimbabwe and the adjoining northernmost South African provinces of Limpopo and North West.
+In academia, this ethnic group is referred to as the Southern Ndebele to differentiate it from their relatives, the Northern Ndebele people, of the historical Matabeleland of Zimbabwe and the adjoining northernmost South African provinces of Limpopo and North West.

-History
+Etymology

+The term Ndebele, collectively as amaNdebele, is used among several South African groups, broadly divided into Northern and Southern.
+These groups are not genealogically related.

+Several origins have been proposed for the ethnonym.
+One theory is that the Tswana speaking inhabitants referred to the Nguni newcomers as the leTebele/maTebele, derived from the term tebele, meaning “a stranger” or “one who plunders”, while the Nguni variant would be amaNdebele.
+The term was applied to any group regarded as outsiders, invaders, or refugees in a region.

+An alternative theory relates -tebele to either the Tswana teba, “to sink down” or “crouch”, in reference to Zulu-style shield tactics, or thebe, meaning “shield", referring the shields that the Nguni were known for.

 Prehistory

 The history of the Ndebele people begin with the Bantu Migrations southwards from the Great Lakes region of East Africa.
-Bantu speaking peoples moved across the Limpopo river into modern day South Africa and over time assimilated and conquered the indigenous San people in the North Eastern regions of South Africa.
+Bantu speaking peoples moved across the Limpopo river into modern day South Africa in the North Eastern regions of South Africa.
 At the time of the collapse of the Kingdom of Zimbabwe in 1450, Two main groups had emerged south of the Limpopo River: the Nguni, who occupied the eastern coastal plains, and the Sotho–Tswana, who lived on the interior plateau.
 Between the 1400s and early 1800s saw these two groups split into smaller distinct cultures and people.
 The Ndebele were just such a people.